rouseguy/DeepLearning-Image/README.md

 Please refer to the [installation](installation.md) instructions document.
 That document also has instructions on how to run a script to check if the required packages are installed.

+## Slides

+The slides used for the workshop are available [here](https://speakerdeck.com/bargava/introduction-to-deep-learning-for-image-processing)